ubunatic/pdftools/README.md

 but it gets the job done for all draft work esp. if you are in constant negotiation about your content.

-This purely file-based quick shot references generator may help you if you are in the "paper gathering phase" whereafter you will likely throw away 90% of the papers.
-After that phase I usually hand craft some perfect bibtext files based on google scholar and common sense.
+This purely file-based quick shot references generator may help you if you are in the "paper gathering phase" where after you will likely throw away 90% of the papers.
+After that phase I usually hand craft some perfect bibtext files based on Google Scholar and common sense.

 **Attention**: This is the very first version and has many things hard coded.